betmma/my_balatro_mods/README.md

 # Better Vouchers This Run UI
 Rewrite the Run Info - Vouchers tab to enable it to display dozens of redeemed vouchers.

-# Betmma Abilities: Adds a new type of consumable that is "Ability" and adds 27 abilities and 4 vouchers
+# Betmma Abilities: Adds "Ability" consumable type, 27 abilities and 4 vouchers
 This mod can't work on Steamodded 0.9.8.
 Abilities have their unique area.
 Active abilities can be used infinite times as long as they aren't on cooldown.
 Passive abilities are like vouchers but can be sold and revert the changes.
 - GIL: (cooldown: 1 round) If all jokers are Eternal, remove Eternal from all jokers.
 Otherwise, set all jokers to be Eternal.